VladPerervenko/AutoML-1/README.md

 With a graphical user interface and various data connectors, it is the ideal place for service engineers to get started on Predictive Maintenance development.

-Amplo's AutoML Pipeline contains the entire Machine Learning development cycle, including exploratory data analysis, data cleaning, feature extraction, feature selection, model selection, hyper parameter optimization, version control, production- ready models and documentation.
+Amplo's AutoML Pipeline contains the entire Machine Learning development cycle, including exploratory data analysis, data cleaning, feature extraction, feature selection, model selection, hyper parameter optimization, stacking, version control, production-ready models and documentation.

 # Downloading Amplo
 The easiest way is to install our Python package through [PyPi](https://pypi.org/project/amplo/):